benspector-mls/f23-2-3-0-todo-app-example/README.md

 	/vscode-markdown-toc-config -->
 <!-- /vscode-markdown-toc -->

-## <a name='WhyVite'></a>Why Vite?
+## <a name='WhyVite'></a>Vite?

+**Objective(s)**: Learn key terms used when discussing Vite.

+### What is Vite?

 Vite is a tool for developing web applications.
-It works by creating a **"development" version** of your project and provides a server for previewing and testing that version.
+It helps developers by creating a **development version** of your project and providing a server for previewing and testing that version.
 In this "development" mode you can quickly iterate on the project and see the application **"hot reload"** without having to restart the server.

-When it is time to **deploy** your project, it provides tools for **"compiling"** the project into a **"production" version** of the project that can easily be deployed on a third-party hosting service.
-For basic front-end only applications, we'll use **Github Pages**.
+When it is time to **deploy** your project, it can **compile** the project into a **production version** of the project.
+The production version can easily be deployed on a third-party **hosting service**, like Github Pages or Render,

+> For basic front-end only applications, we'll use **Github Pages**.
 Eventually we'll use a more robust hosting service like Render which can provide a full back-end server and a database server.
+>
+### Why Use Vite?

+Sure, you could build a project from scratch and manage your own "development" version and the "production" version.
+But **Vite is "lightweight"** (it doesn't slow down your process by using it) and the production version of your application will be **optimized for speed**.

-Vite can be used for both simple and complex projects, from front-end only applications that use nothing but Vanilla JS to robust full-stack applications using frameworks like React.
+**Vite is also quite versaitle**.
+It can be used for both simple and complex projects, from front-end only applications that use nothing but Vanilla JS to robust full-stack applications using frameworks like React.

-Sure, you could build a project from scratch where the "development" version and the "production" version are one-and-the-same.
-But tools like Vite provide many benefits which you'll learn to appreciate with time and experience.

 ## <a name='Setup'></a>Setup

+**Objective(s)**: Create a Github repo and the project starter code using Vite

 First, create a Github repository and clone it down.